michael-sumner/go-make-things/content/licenses/community-guidelines.md

 As a community we may disagree on things like whether or not arrow functions are good, or what the best Pixar movie is.
 This is normal and healthy.

-**However, racism, sexism, homophobic, transphobia, and other forms of bigotry and intolerance have no place in our community.
+**However, racism, sexism, homophobia, transphobia, and other forms of bigotry and intolerance have no place in our community.
 If you hold these views, you cannot join the Vanilla JS Slack.**

 #### Resolve Peacefully